 The answer is probably most, if not all, of people who call themselves Christian do all of these things.
 But when they are done without truly accepting Jesus, not only as Savior of our lives, but as LORD of our lives (meaning dying to ourselves and giving our life fully to Him), HE WILL NOT ACCEPT OR REGARD THEM.
 We have put our hope in the wrong things.

 I’ve written about this topic many times before (because it’s mentioned many times in the Bible), but God not only doesn’t care for empty religious activity, but as we see here, He actually despises it.

-It makes me sad as I think of the millions (if not billions) of people who go to churches and fill their plates with good activities and ministry work, but don’t actually have a personal relationship with Jesus.
+It gives me heartache as I think of the scores of people who may go to church and fill their plates with good activities and ministry work, but don’t actually have a personal relationship with Jesus.
 They may give lavishly and do significant work in the name of Jesus, but on the day of judgment, they will be tragically surprised when He says, “I never knew you.
 Get away from me evil doer.”
 (Matt.
 7:23, Luke 13:27)